zaphar/ucg/README.md

     build       Build a specific ucg file.
-    help        Prints this message or the help of the given subcommand(s) inspect     Inspect a specific symbol in a ucg file. validate    Check a specific ucg file for errors.
+    help        Prints this message or the help of the given subcommand(s) inspect     Inspect a specific symbol in a ucg file. test        Check a specific ucg file for errors.
 ```

 ## Compiling